kamesstory/kamesstory.github.io/hitchhiker-guide/introduction.md

 # Chapter 0: Introduction

-_The weird world of not understanding what's going on your AI's head... guess this must be what it's like to have children._
+_The weird world of not understanding what's going on your AI's head... sounds like having children._

 ---